Radial boundary elements method, a new approach on using radial basis functions to solve partial differential equations, efficiently: Numerical experiments

 \section{Numerical experiments}

-From Section \ref{sec.op}, radial BEM is accurate when its boundary integrals are calculated by GQR with $n=16$ nodes.
-In this section, at first, the accuracy of radial BEM is studied for some well-known RBFs \cite{wendland2004scattered}.
-Then, accuracy of the radial BEM is compared with that of conventional BEM to solve some PDEs.
-The shape parameter of the RBFs is considered as (\ref{eps}) in this section.
-For numerical implementation, boundaries of computational domains are discretized to $N$ semi-uniform boundary elements and $K=2N$ optimal boundary points are selected on them to approximate the boundary values as is described in Section \ref{sec.op}.
+From Section \ref{Sec3}, the radial BEM is accurate if the boundary integrals are calculated by the GQR with $n=16$ quadrature nodes.
+In this section, the radial BEM is investigated, by several numerical examples.
+At first, the precision of radial BEM is studied in Subsection \ref{rbfs-rbem} for some well-known RBFs.
+Then, the radial BEM is compared with the standard BEM in terms of accuracy in Subsection \ref{r-l-bem}.
+And it is compared with RBF collocation method in terms of stability in Subsection \ref{r-r-bem}.
+Numerical results are also analysed mathematically to highlight the advantages of the new method.